cade-vs/js-vframe/README.md

 vFRAME is written in native JavaScript and does not have further dependencies.

-vFRAME is tested with latest Firefox, Safari, Opera and Chrome.
+vFRAME is tested with latest Firefox, Safari, Opera and Chrome (as of the latest vframe.js commit time. :))

 vFRAME is intentionally plain JS code without modern JS dev crap!
 It has no minified version, if you need one, you are free to make one :) If you do not